MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 author:
   name: Sandhya Suman,
 additional_authors:
-  - Vidyasagar Gaiakwad
+  - Vidyasagar Gaikwad
 ---

-If you are an on-premise 8.0 customer or [Mobile Foundation Service](https://console.bluemix.net/catalog/services/mobile-foundation) customer, then read further to learn about Mobile Foundation support for iOS 13.
+If you are an on-premise 8.0, 7.1 customer or [Mobile Foundation Service](https://console.bluemix.net/catalog/services/mobile-foundation) customer, then read further to learn about Mobile Foundation support for iOS 13.

 Apple announced iOS 13 during their annual *WWDC2019* conference.
 You can read more about all the new features in iOS 13 [here](https://developer.apple.com/ios/whats-new/).

 We have been testing the iOS 13 beta with the latest being beta 3.
-We have verified various features of MobileFirst Platform Foundation on the iOS 13 beta 3 for MobileFirst Platform Foundation v8.0.
+We have verified various features of MobileFirst Platform Foundation on the iOS 13 beta 3 for MobileFirst Platform Foundation.
 For reference, make sure to read through our [support plan for newer iOS version](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/).

 We encourage you to start testing your application(s) with iOS 13.

 ## MobileFirst Platform Foundation Support for iOS 13(beta 3)

 #### Existing application
-Existing application(s) that were created using MobileFirst Platform v8.0 **will work** on iOS 13 as they did on previous versions of iOS.
+Existing application(s) that were created using MobileFirst Platform **will work** on iOS 13 as they did on previous versions of iOS.

-Compatibility tests with [iOS 13 beta 3](https://developer.apple.com/download) have been performed using an iPhone 7 that was upgraded from iOS 12.3 to iOS 13 beta 3 for MobileFirst Foundation v8.0.
+Compatibility tests with [iOS 13 beta 3](https://developer.apple.com/download) have been performed using an iPhone 7 that was upgraded from iOS 12.3 to iOS 13 beta 3 for MobileFirst Foundation.

 For the tests, [XCode 11 beta 3](https://developer.apple.com/download) was used to compile native, hybrid and Cordova apps.